 There has been a great deal of controversy in the state of New York about the school tests tied to something called Common Core.
 It is more complicated than I wish to get into here, but I wrote about it a bit in my Times Union blog.

-The movement has been around a couple years, but I had not paid a great deal of attention.
-The Daughter took the tests the last couple years.
+The movement has been around a few years, but I had not paid a great deal of attention.
+The Daughter took the tests the last couple of years.

 Here’s the thing, though: neither my wife or I want to have our daughter become a tool to our own sense of activism, ESPECIALLY when it affects her directly.
 Moreover, she’s generally a compliant child, eager to please others.